-If you are renewing your hazmat endorsement for the first time since the requirements of the US PATRIOT Act became mandatory (May 31, 2005), you will need to:
+If you are renewing your hazmat endorsement for the first time since the requirements of the US PATRIOT Act became mandatory, you will need to:

 - Pass the hazmat recertification knowledge exam.

-- Visit any PennDOT Driver and Vehicle Service Center and provide proof of U.S. citizenship (U.S. passport, valid birth certificate, naturalization certificate, or certificate of U.S. citizenship) or legal immigration status (permanent resident card, Temporary I-551 stamp in foreign passport, or reentry permit).
+- Visit any PennDOT Driver and Vehicle Services office and provide proof of U.S. citizenship (U.S. passport, valid birth certificate, naturalization certificate, or certificate of U.S. citizenship) or legal immigration status (permanent resident card, Temporary I-551 stamp in foreign passport, or reentry permit).

-- Complete an Application for Security Threat Assessment.
+- Complete an Application for Security Threat Assessment (Form DL-288).
 This will be included in the mail with your renewal notice.
 The state forwards this to the Department of Homeland Security.

 - Put your fingerprints on record.

-- Pay an additional $60 for the fingerprinting and background check.
+- Pay an additional fee for the fingerprinting and background check.

-Your CDL will be valid for four years, or two years if you're 65 or over (the fees shown below reflect this):
+Your CDL will be valid for 4 years, or 2 years if you're 65 years old or over (the fees shown below reflect this):

-You must self-certify your type of vehicle operation with PennDOT by January 2014.
+You must self-certify your type of vehicle operation with PennDOT.
 This means you must self-certify one of the following driving categories: